A Message from Penny Forward Founder and CEO, Chris Peterson

 Financial counseling, however, can be very expensive.
 Independent counselors may charge over $200 per hour, excluding the 70 percent of the 20 million blind Americans living on very low incomes.
 Many are locked into Social Security and Medicare or Medicaid benefits, designed to deter people from working for fear of losing their benefits.
 They also worry about transportation costs eating up their entire paycheck and the high costs of childcare.
 Childcare for one child can cost over $426 a week, making it more cost-effective for one partner to stay home rather than work.
 Single parents, in particular, struggle with finding affordable childcare while trying to improve their lives.

 So, how does Penny Forward help?
 First, we provide accessible online financial education courses.
 Students can take these courses at any time and at any pace.
 Our courses are designed by experts, ensuring our students learn from qualified professionals.
-Additionally, our learning management system is designed by experts who use screen readers, ensuring our students can navigate the courses easily.
+Additionally, our learning management system is designed by accessibility experts who use screen readers, ensuring our students can navigate the courses easily.

 Not everyone learns well from self-directed online courses.
 That’s why we offer weekly Wednesday workshops via Zoom.
 These workshops allow students to interact with our expert instructors and other students.
 They reinforce what students learn in our courses and sometimes introduce new concepts.
 Our workshops are highly effective, with students returning regularly, eager to participate.
 We hold up to 52 workshops annually, costing around $300 per session.
 We’re not making huge salaries here.